jorger99/QuantSim/README.md

     - [sq well] potential well, depth
     - [tunneling particle] potential barrier height, thickness
     - [free particle] use wavepacket or not

-- simulation values:
     - m, q, k, E, $\omega$

-Baseline QuantSims (random values):
+Current Example QuantSims (random values):

 - Example 1: square well
     - wavefunction: sines and cosines
     - potential: V=$\inf$ at x=0, x=L, V=0 elsewhere
     - m = 2, k = 5, E = 32eV

-- Example 2: tunneling particle
+- Example 2: quantum harmonic oscillator
-    - wavefunction: sines and cosines for trapped, exponential for tunneled
-    - potential: V=60eV at x=L, V=0 elsewhere
-    - m = 2, k = 5, E = 40eV

-- Example 3: free particle
-    - wavefunction: sines and cosines, or wave packet
+    - wavefunction: some dumb polynomial... zernike? hermite? who knows
-    - potential: V=0 everywhere
+    - potential: V= 1/2 k x^2
     - m = 2, k = 5, E = 30eV
-    - show time evolution and dissipation!

-- Example 4: quantum harmonic oscillator
-    - wavefunction: some stupid polynomial... zernike? hermite? who knows
-    - potential: V=kx^2 baby
-    - m = 2, k = 5, E = 30eV
-    - show time evolution!!

-### QuantSim Playground
+#### QuantVisualizer: Simulation

 Should be easiest implementation, this portion exists to isolate the quantsim objects from the numpy calculations. this script will accept any form of quantsim, and will run a simulation based on the predefined object properties of the quantsim.